Victims' Rights: Overview

 You can find more information about Court Connected ADR Programs on the NY Courts website.

-Developed with assistance from Gayle Murphy, Esq., Center for Resolution and Justice.
+Developed with assistance from Gayle Murphya, Esq, Center for Resolution and Justice and Daniel Kos, NYS Unified Court System

 Your Rights to Language Access